Mental Health Facilities Miller, SD

 Community Counseling Services Bradfield/leary Center - 42.8 miles from Miller, SD

 Community Counseling Services Bradfield/leary Center is one of mental health facilities in Huron, South Dakota, located at 317 Iowa Avenue Se, 57350 zip code.
 Community Counseling Services Bradfield/leary Center provides outpatient treatment.
-Community Counseling Services Bradfield/leary Center provides psychotropic medication, couples/family therapy and activity therapy to young adults, adults and seniors 65 or older.
+Community Counseling Services Bradfield/leary Center provides behavior modification, activity therapy and psychotropic medication to adults, young adults and seniors 65 or older.
 Community Counseling Services Bradfield/leary Center also supports people with serious mental illness and people requiring dual diagnosis treatment.
 Additional services provided at Community Counseling Services Bradfield/leary Center include mentoring/peer support/consumer-run services, court-ordered outpatient treatment and assertive community treatment.

 Learn More